ESGF/esgf-docker/source/multiple_hosts_deployment.rst

 Follow the same setup steps as for the :ref:`single_host_deployment`, namely:

 *  Checkout the source code from this GitHub repository, on some location on the Swarm manager node.
+Use the *master* branch.
 *  Define the environmental variables $ESGF_HOSTNAME, $ESGF_CONFIG,
    $ESGF_VERSION and $ESGF_DATA_DIR.
 *  Initialize the ESGF node configuration: ./esgf_node_init.sh